Millennium Focus: Community A.L.E.R.T. (Alliance for Learning, Educating, Recruiting, and

 Reflecting back, God placed many, many people along our paths who played an important role in the laying of our foundation and we appreciate the service of all who have crossed our path of purpose.
 They are woven into the fabric of who we are today.

-During the past twenty-nine years, Community A.L.E.R.T. has given recognition awards to
+During the past thirty years, Community A.L.E.R.T. has given recognition awards to

 students, administrators, educators, teachers, and parents of the year.
 Beginning in 2003, we